cul-it/orcid-api-client/doc/DeveloperNotes.md

 	* Generated element types are given the `Element` suffix, in order to avoid name collisions.
 	* Property names on the `OrcidId` type are modified to remove a collision.

+## JAXB and the schemas
+* __*TBD*__
+* They come from here: [the record directory](https://github.com/ORCID/ORCID-Source/tree/master/orcid-model/src/main/resources/record_2.1) and [the common directory](https://github.com/ORCID/ORCID-Source/tree/master/orcid-model/src/main/resources/common_2.1)

 # Running the test webapp
 * Might need to set up a tunnel.
-	* If the credentials list a callback URL as "http://myhost", but the webapp runs at `htp://myhost:8080`, might need to set up a tunnel with something like this:
+	* If the credentials list a callback URL as "http://myhost", but the webapp runs at `http://myhost:8080`, might need to set up a tunnel with something like this:

 	```
 	sudo ssh jeb228@localhost -L 80:loalhost:8080